mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-07-Service-Accounts-and-Delegation/README.md

 Delegated administration allows support teams to perform necessary tasks without receiving full control over the domain.

-The biggest takeaway is that least privilege is not just about users.
+The biggest takeaway is that least privilege is not just about standard users.
 It also applies to administrators and service accounts.

 ---